LACMIP/emu/docs/_documentation/imaging.md

 ## Google Drive
 All specimen images should be saved to an appropriate subfolder in _Google Drive > Shared Drives > LACMIP Imaging_. **The purpose of this shared drive is to store original, unaltered specimen images**.
 These files should be periodically shared with the Database Manager for ingestion into EMu's [Multimedia module]({{ site.baseurl }}/documetation/multimedia).
 Images that are intended for the web will also need to be uploaded to Extensis Portfolio.

-{% include figure image_path="assets/images/imaging_sharing.png" alt="Save images to the shared Google Drive, _LACMIP Imaging_" caption="**Figure illustrating where to save specimen images in Google Drive.** Right-click the image above to enlarge it in a separate tab or window." %}
+{% include figure image_path="assets/images/imaging_sharing.png" alt="screenshot showing where to save images" caption="**Save images to the appropriate folder in the shared Google Drive, _LACMIP Imaging_** Right-click the image above to enlarge it in a separate tab or window." %}

 ## Extensis Portfolio
 [Extensis Portfolio](https://www.extensis.com/portfolio) is the NHMLA's institutional DAMS.
-All images to be shared with online aggregators must have [metadata](https://lacmip.github.io/emu/documentation/imaging/#metadata) applied before ingestion into Extensis.
+All images to be shared with online aggregators must have [metadata]({{ site.baseurl }}/documetation/imaging/#metadata) applied before ingestion into Extensis.

 You can [acccess Extensis](https://digitalgallery.nhm.org:9443/#/) using your NHMLA login and password.
 Not all images in Extensis are publicly visible; **only files save to the catalog "Inverpaleo published assets" will become available online**, whereas files saved to "Invertpaleo archived assets" will remain private.
 Files added to the former catalog can be viewed and downloaded from [here](http://digitalgallery.nhm.org:8085/invertpaleo_nhm/#/), and can be pushed to aggregators.